Kinetic inhibitor

-Kinetic inhibitors are a new and evolving technology of a class of Low Dosage Hydrate Inhibitors (LDHI) that are polymers and copolymers (or a mix thereof).
-The most common of which is polyvinylcaprolactam (PVCap).
-These inhibitors are primarily utilized to retard the formation of clathrate hydrates.
+Kinetic inhibitors are a new and evolving technology of a class of low-dosage hydrate inhibitors (LDHI) that are polymers and copolymers, or a mix thereof.
+The most common is polyvinylcaprolactam (PVCap).
+These inhibitors are primarily used to retard the formation of clathrate hydrates.
 This problem becomes most prominent in flow lines when hydrocarbons and water flow through a line.
 The pressure and cold temperatures that could be exposed to the flow lines provides an environment in which clathrate hydrates can form and plug up the flow line.
-The inhibitors generally slow the formation of the hydrates enough so the fluid reaches storage without causing blockage.
+The inhibitors generally slow the formation of the hydrates enough so that the fluid reaches storage without causing blockage.

 Structure

-There may be variations on the types and structure of the polymer used as the inhibitor.
-However, in general, while the gas hydrate is forming, the cavity where the hydrocarbon usually resides.
-Instead, the alkyl group penetrates the cavity followed by the carbonyl group of the amide group hydrogen bonding to the surface of the hydrate, thus preventing the formation of hydrates.
+There may be variations in the types and structures of the polymers used as inhibitors.
+However, in general, while the gas hydrate is forming, there is a cavity where the hydrocarbon usually resides.
+The alkyl group penetrates the cavity, followed by the carbonyl group of the amide group hydrogen-bonding to the surface of the hydrate, thus preventing the formation of hydrates.

 Uses

 These inhibitors chemically retard the formation of clathrate hydrates.
-Dosage of such inhibitors in the fluid is usually .3% to .5% by weight of the fluid, compared to 10% to 50% by weight for thermodynamic inhibitors for prevention of clathrate formation.
-Due to this and other factors, kinetic inhibitors are more cost effective than thermodynamic inhibitors.
-However, if the fluid is in a static environment (i.e. packer fluid), kinetic inhibitors will have limited effect as hydrates will still form over sufficient time.
+Dosage of such inhibitors in the fluid is usually 0.3% to 0.5% by weight of the fluid, compared to 10% to 50% by weight for thermodynamic inhibitors for prevention of clathrate formation.
+Due to this and other factors, kinetic inhibitors are more cost-effective than thermodynamic inhibitors.
+However, if the fluid is in a static environment (i.e. packer fluid), then kinetic inhibitors will have limited effect, as hydrates will still form over sufficient time.
 At this point the only viable option is thermodynamic inhibitors.